 Other Indications (Earlier Stage)

-Type 2 Diabetes: Subjects receiving ARA-290 showed improvements in HbA1c, lipid profiles, and corneal nerve fiber density in those with baseline deficits.
+Type 2 Diabetes: Subjects receiving ARA-290 showed improvements in long-term blood sugar control (HbA1c), lipid profiles, and corneal nerve fiber density in those with baseline deficits².

 Diabetic Macular Edema (n=9): This small open-label study failed to meet primary endpoints for visual acuity and retinal thickness, though some participants showed individual improvements.
 The small sample size limits conclusions.

-Preclinical promise: Animal studies show ARA-290 protects kidneys during transplantation (reduced ischemia-reperfusion injury), reduces infarct size after heart attack, and provides neuroprotection in stroke and traumatic brain injury models.
+Preclinical promise: Animal studies show ARA-290 protects kidneys during transplantation (reduced damage from restored blood flow after being cut off, known as ischemia-reperfusion injury)⁶, reduces infarct size after heart attack, and provides neuroprotection in stroke and traumatic brain injury models⁷.
 The peptide crosses the blood-brain barrier.

 Who ARA-290 May Benefit